danielegasparri/span-gui/span/readme_span.txt

                                             [path/]spectrum3.fits
                                             [path/]spectrum4.fits

+Other ASCII files may be needed in the 'Spectra manipulation' panel for some specific tasks.
+They are:

-2) Doppler correction file for the Dopcor task and the 'I have a file' option selected:
+2) Doppler correction file for the 'Doppler/z correction' task and the 'I have a list file' option selected:
     It is an ASCII file containing two columns: 1) Name of the spectrum and 2) Radial velocity to correct to the spectrum.
 This file has the same format of the output text file generated by the Cross-correlation task, so you can directly use it.

                                             example_dopcor.dat